romain-grecourt/helidon-jenkins-publisher/k8s/README.md

 kubectl apply -f ingress-nginx.yaml
 ```

-TIP: Look at the logs when troubleshooting or event exec in the pod's container
+TIP: look at the logs when troubleshooting or event exec in the pod's container
 to look at `nginx.conf`

 ## NFS storage class provider